ankaAR/bestiario5e/_creatures/drow-matron-mother.md

 ***Multiattack*** The matron mother makes two demon staff attacks or three tentacle rod attacks.

 ***Demon Staff*** Ataque de arma cuerpo a cuerpo: +10 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 7 (1d6 + 4) puntos de daño contundente, or 8 (1d8 + 4) puntos de daño contundente if used with two hands, plus 14 (4d6) psychic damage.
-In addition, the target must succeed on a DC19 Wisdom saving throw or become frightened of the drow for 1 minute.
-The frightened target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+In addition, the target must succeed on a DC19 Wisdom saving throw or become asustado of the drow for 1 minute.
+The asustado target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 ***Tentacle Rod*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 15 pies (4.5 mts), un objetivo.
 Impacto: 3 (1d6) puntos de daño contundente.
 If the target is hit three times by the rod on one turn, the target must succeed on a DC 15 Constitution saving throw or suffer the following effects for 1 minute: the target's speed is halved, it has disadvantage on Dexterity saving throws, and it can't use reactions.
 Moreover, on each of its turns, it can take either an action or a bonus action, but not both.
 At the end of each of its turns, it can repeat the saving throw, ending the effect on itself on a success.